MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/alignment_techniques.rst

 First (Monophone) Pass
 ======================

-The TrainableAligner's function :meth:`aligner.aligner.TrainableAligner.train_mono()` executes the monophone training.
+The TrainableAligner's function :meth:`montreal_forced_aligner.aligner.TrainableAligner.train_mono()` executes the monophone training.

-The monophone training is initialized by :meth:`aligner.aligner.TrainableAligner._init_mono()`, which uses the following multiprocessing functions to set up the monophone system, compile its training graphs, and produce a zeroth alignment, which simply gives equal length to each segment.
+The monophone training is initialized by :meth:`montreal_forced_aligner.aligner.TrainableAligner._init_mono()`, which uses the following multiprocessing functions to set up the monophone system, compile its training graphs, and produce a zeroth alignment, which simply gives equal length to each segment.

-.. currentmodule:: aligner.multiprocessing
+.. currentmodule:: montreal_forced_aligner.multiprocessing

 .. autosummary::
    :toctree: generated/